Cloud Files - FAQs

 This means that CDN customers who currently have Limelight URLs coded into their websites will continue to serve content using those URLs when they are transitioned to Akamai, but they will be distributed over the Akamai network.
 At this time, we do not have any plans to discontinue the legacy URLs.

-If a customer requests their URL (either in the Control Panel or via API) for an object, they will be presented with a new Akamai URL.
+If a customer requests their URL (either in the Cloud Control Panel or through API) for an object, they will be presented with a new Akamai URL.
 This does not mean that old URLs are invalid.
 However, as Rackspace releases new features like CNAME and SSL, customers will need to reference their new Akamai URL instead of their legacy URL.

 Will customers have to change their code to use Akamai?